 With her boys at her feet, Krista said, “We are going to show people there’s always hope, you just have to look for it.
 You just have to be open to it.”

-- ** For a guy who makes a living with words, the Simpson family left me speechless.
+* For a guy who makes a living with words, the Simpson family left me speechless.
+Meeting that family was monumental for me.
 The two young fishermen, well they kept me laughing all the way home.
-Their sacrifice could never be properly translated here and I am humbled by their unity, strength and contagious bright smiles which brought me balance as I attempted to understand the loss of a great soldier and father.
+Their sacrifice could never be properly translated here and I am humbled by their unity, strength and contagious bright smiles which brought me balance as I attempted to understand the loss of a great soldier, husband and father.